History of the Nintendo Entertainment System: 1984–1986: Nintendo VS. System

-1985: Advanced Video System home computer
+1985: Educational Learning System and Advanced Video System home computer

 Nintendo Advanced Video System accessories as showcased at the Nintendo World Store.
 Clockwise from the left: data recorder, keyboard, joystick, Zapper light gun, controllers.

 Nintendo president Hiroshi Yamauchi said in 1986, "Atari collapsed because they gave too much freedom to third-party developers and the market was swamped with rubbish games."
-After the deal with Atari failed, Nintendo proceeded alone, re-conceiving the Famicom console with a sophisticated design language as the "Nintendo Advanced Video System" (AVS).
+After the deal with Atari failed, Nintendo proceeded alone, re-conceiving the Famicom console with a sophisticated design language, first as an educational device named the "Educational Learning System" (ELS), then as an home computer called "Nintendo Advanced Video System" (AVS).
 To keep the software market for its console from becoming similarly oversaturated, Nintendo added a lockout system to obstruct unlicensed software from running on the console, thus allowing Nintendo to enforce strict licensing standards.
 The software carries the Nintendo Seal of Quality to communicate the company's approval.

-Nintendo's product designer Lance Barr, who would continue with the company for decades, retooled the Famicom console with a sleek and sophisticated design language.
+Nintendo's product designer Lance Barr, who would continue with the company for decades, retooled the Famicom console with a sleek and sophisticated design language, inspired by the Bang & Olufsen Beomaster 1900 AV receiver.
 The toy-like white-and-red color scheme of the Famicom was replaced with a clean and futuristic color scheme of grey, black, and red.
 The top and bottom portions are in different shades of grey, plus a stripe with black and ribbing along the top, and minor red accents.
 The shape is boxier: flat on top, and a bottom half that tapered down to a smaller footprint.
 The front of the main unit features a compartment for storing the wireless controllers out of sight.
-To avoid the stigma of video game consoles, Nintendo issued prerelease marketing of the AVS as a full home computer, with an included keyboard, cassette data recorder, and a BASIC interpreter software cartridge.
-The BASIC interpreter would later be sold together with a keyboard as the Family BASIC package, and the cassette deck for data storage would later be released as the Famicom Data Recorder.
+To avoid the stigma of video game consoles, Nintendo issued prerelease marketing of the AVS as a full home computer, with a cassette data recorder, an included keyboard, and a BASIC interpreter software cartridge, based on the Famicom Data Recorder and Family BASIC package that were released in Japan in 1984.
 The AVS includes a variety of computer-style input devices: gamepads, a handheld joystick, a 3-octave musical keyboard, and the Zapper light gun.
-The AVS Zapper is hinged, allowing it to straighten out into a wand form, or bend into a gun form.
+The AVS Zapper is hinged, allowing it to straighten out into a wand form that could be used as a light pen for educational software, or bend into a gun form.
 The AVS uses a wireless infrared interface for all its peripherals, including keyboard, cassette deck, and controllers.
 Most of the peripherals for the Advanced Video System are on display at the Nintendo World Store.